rabyj/IFT712/Project/Notes.md

 TODO

+- CHECK IF SIGMA NEEDS TO HAVE *2 OR NOT!!!

 - Prediction on new data points --> IMPORTANT

-- Use proper test set --> IMPORTANT

 - One should be able to fix different hyperparameters than the ones found by the optimisation.
 We can't let everything be done in the init. ---> ONLY IF SOME TIME LEFT
   - This means we need to have an attribute for each hyperparameters, and the default values would either be what we found with optimisation, or "None" (and then they need to be fixed by the user or the automatic optimisation)